About Stroke

 Eating a balanced diet and exercising regularly are very important when it comes to lowering stroke risk.
-This combination of diet and regular movement will lower your chances of having high blood pressure, high cholesterol, diabetes, and prevent things such as obesity and heart diseases.
+This combination of diet and regular movement will lower your chances of having high blood pressure, high cholesterol, and diabetes and prevent things such as obesity and heart diseases.

 Drinking excessively can have a significant impact on your risk for stroke as it can elevate blood pressure and triglycerides levels, which can lead to fat accumulating in your arteries.